KartikC/degen-frame/README.md

 - Gets your name from ENS using the [ensdata API](https://ensdata.net)
 - Calculates your profit/loss in USD and % terms and displays them!

+## Recent Updates

+- Links you out to buy more $DEGEN after checking
+- New emotion for when you have no $DEGEN, begs you to buy some!

 ## Limitations

 - Only considers the farcast user's first connected address